 We hoped to reach Lewis Meadow, but the permit delay took out that opportunity.
 As sunset neared we reached the Guard Station in 3 hours, 45 minutes.
 The trail passes through miles of spectacular old-growth forest dominated by cedars of 3 to 6 feet in diameter, with a number of larger specimens.
 The trail has little overall elevation gain, minimal up-and-downs, and a generally flat surface apart from a network of tree roots.
 Thankfully the trail was mostly shaded, since an unusually strong heat wave pushed the temp within the forest into the 80’s.
 Seattle’s high hit a record-tying 92 degrees for the day!

 On Day 2, at the 12.4 mile mark, the trail starts a significant incline, gaining some 3,000’ over the next 5 miles.
 After hours of hiking in hot weather we landed at Glacier Meadow and found one of many nice campsites.

 We left camp on Day 3 at 1:20 AM.
 After about a mile and a half we reached the end of the lateral moraine.
 A climbers trail pointed downward but soon became too obscure to follow by headlamp.
-We found ourselves on very steep hardpack dirt with some embedded rocks serving as marginal handholds.
-Safely descending to the Blue Glacier proved to be crux of the climb.
+We found ourselves on hardpack dirt with some embedded rocks serving as handholds.
+Safely scrambling down to Blue Glacier proved to be crux of the climb.

 |Summary Total Data|